ajaysurya8888/Amazon_clone/README.md

 ## Topics covered

 Learnt react , hooks and redux by various sources.So tried making this application .
+In this i used
+* Redux
+* Axios
+* Routing
+* Hooks
-In this i used Redux , axios , routing , hooks etc. semantic ui for css.
+* semantic ui for css.
 Made git branches and merges then and there just to be familiar with git.